StroescuDiana/Manual_testing_portofolio/Final Project/README.md

 #### 1.1.4 Test scope

 * __Tests in scope:__ All the features of Add product to cart module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing.
-* __Tests not in scope:__ performance testing, integrations of the Add product to cart module with other modules, compatibility testing with multiple browsers
+* __Tests not in scope:__ performance testing, integrations of the Add product to cart module with other modules, compatibility testing with multiple browsers.

 #### 1.1.5 Risks detected

-* Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment
+* Project risks: Lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment.
 * Product risks: The Add product to cart module does not perform according to the requirements.

 #### 1.1.6 Evaluating entry criteria